111 Goals For 2023 (New Year Personal Goals Examples)

 Maybe you’ve never stood up to give a speech in front of a large crowd before.
 Perhaps you can challenge yourself to give one and boost your confidence.

 105. Love people more

-In these troubling times, people more love than ever.
-Practice giving love through showing kindness and being helpful to others.
+In these troubling times, people need more love than ever.
+Practice giving love by showing kindness and being helpful to others.